 updating windows contents.
 Examples are Maps, iBooks and the Dock.

+screen.
 This is caused by Apple's Window server crashing.
-This can be recovered by
+This can be

-- On the Retina Macbook Pro, changing the layout to mirror logs the user out.
-Again this is caused by Apple's Window server crashing.
+- On the Retina Macbook Pro, layout changes involving the built in

+graphics can log the user out.
+Again this is caused by Apple's Window

-DisplayLink use standard Apple interfaces to integrate into OS X to add
+DisplayLink uses standard Apple interfaces to integrate into OS X to